tothepoweroftom/tothepoweroftom-gatsby/src/pages/about/index.md

 # Code

 I also work as a Creative Technologist.
 I combine my technical background in mathematics and programming for creative ends.
-I worked for 3 years with [MOBGEN:Lab](http://building01.nl) in Amsterdam, Netherlands.
-Currently I work with the company [Imagination of Things](http://imaginationofthings.com/whatif) as the Lead Creative Technologist.
+I worked for 3 years with MOBGEN:Lab in Amsterdam, Netherlands.
+Currently I work with the company [Imagination of Things](http://imaginationofthings.com/) as the Lead Creative Technologist and also in my own company [Wild Surmise Music](https://www.wildsurmisemusic.com/)

 ## Tools of Choice